Start9Labs/documentation/site/source/developer-docs/documentation.rst

     .. group-tab:: Editing an existing page:

         #.
-Search through the relevant directory, find the article you'd like to edit, select it and tap on the edit button.
+Search through the relevant directory, find the article you'd like to edit, select it, and click on the edit button.

             .. figure:: /_static/images/contribution/documentation-update-step1.png
                 :width: 70%